Signas-58/Hitman47-/README.md

 ## 🧧Help
 Please give this repo a ⭐ if it helped you.
 ## ✍︎ Hitman
 This is a lovely project by Hitman47 🧧.
 After forking don't do any change.
-If you do we will sue you for sure.
-If you wanna do any changes click the following Whatsapp icons and join our groups and contact an OWNER
+I'm not a developer I'm just a stupid ass guy 🙏 If you wanna do any changes click the following Whatsapp icons and join our groups and contact an OWNER and if you have a problem with this bot go fuck yourself 🌹

 HOW TO REACH THE OWNER? ❤️❤️❤️
    <a href="https://wa.me/+27844132352?text=Hi%20I%20Am%20From%20GitHub%20☺️">